mattiab31/SmartDoorBell/README.md

 - Breadboard --> http://amzn.to/29IwBnB
 - Jumpers and wires plus a bunch of buttons -->http://amzn.to/29IwCIb
 - An external audio board for handling the microphone  --> http://amzn.to/29IwLvj
-- A beacon to perform the OWNER mode
+- A beacon (ibeacon or estimote), used to perform the OWNER mode -->